 - About ten lectures, at 9am and 10am

 - One or two tutorials in your college with set work to be completed in your own time

 - Two afternoons of laboratory work (11am to 5pm)

-- A problems class, eg a maths class in the first year
+- A problems class, eg a mathematics class in the first year.

 The course is challenging but there is plenty of time for extra-curricular pursuits.